styled-components/styled-components/README.md

 <br />

 > ⚠️ **CANARY:** This is the `canary` branch of `styled-components`.
 It is published under the
-> `@canary` tag on npm and contains new features and changes for the next major version.
+> `@alpha` tag on npm and contains new features and changes for the next major version.

 Utilising [tagged template literals](https://www.styled-components.com/docs/advanced#tagged-template-literals) (a recent addition to JavaScript) and the [power of CSS](https://www.styled-components.com/docs/api#supported-css), `styled-components` allows you to write actual CSS code to style your components.
 It also removes the mapping between components and styles – using components as a low-level styling construct could not be easier!